jeftegoes/AwsOverview/AWS API Gateway.md

   - Transform XML response to desired format (like JSON), and respond to the user.

 ## 9.2.
 Mapping Example: Query String parameters

+## 9.3.
+Velocity Template Language (VTL)

+- You should use VTL for data mapping and transformations rather than complex business logic.
+- There are exceptions but the drawbacks of using VTL for other use cases often outweigh the benefits.

 # 10. Open API spec